wpdas/naxios/README.md

 - `view`: Make a read-only call to retrieve information from the network.
 It has the following parameters:
   - `method`: Contract's method name.
   - `props?`: an optional parameter with `args` for the contract's method.
-  - `config?`: currently, this has only the `useCache` prop.
-When useCache is true, this is going to use non-expired cached data instead of calling the contract's method.
+  - `config?`: currently, this has the `useCache` and `expirationTime` prop.
+When useCache is true, this is going to use non-expired cached data instead of calling the contract's method. expirationTime prop can be used to overwrite the default expiration time set while calling `contractApi` method.
 - `call`: Call a method that changes the contract's state.
 This is payable.
 It has the following parameters:
   - `method`: Contract's method name
   - `props?`: an optional parameter with `args` for the contract's method, `gas`, `deposit` to be attached and `callbackUrl` if you want to take the user to a specific page after a transaction succeeds.